jeremyBanks/save/README.md

             [env: SAVE_COMMIT_MESSAGE=]

+    -x, --prefix <PREFIX_HEX>
+            The required commit hash or prefix, in hex.

+            [default: the first four hex digits of the commit's tree hash]

+            [env: SAVE_COMMIT_PREFIX=]

+TREE OPTIONS:
     -a, --all
             Commit all files in the repository.
 This is the default.

-            The commit will fail if there are no changes unless `--allow-empty` is set.
+            The commit will fail if there are no changes, unless `--allow-empty` is set.

     -s, --staged
             Commit only files that have been explicitly staged with `git add`.

             This is like the default behaviour of `git commit`.
 The commit will fail if there are no staged changes unless `--allow-empty` is set.

+        --tree <TREE>
+            Include the specified tree object in the commit, without looking at or modifying the index or working tree

     -e, --empty
             Don't include any file changes in the commit.